 The World Ensemble is the only publication that connects the worldwide El Sistema-inspired movement.
 Beginning with quarterly issues in 2016, the WE is now delivered electronically and frequently, with a comprehensive website, electronic newsletter, and active social media reach.

 The world’s El Sistema-inspired movement now includes over 380 separate programs in over 65 countries, with almost one million participating young people.
-Since it began two years ago, The World Ensemble has carried over 20 feature articles on topics with a global perspective (all topics that had never been addressed before), editorials, resources, and over 120 short news articles from programs around the world.
+Since it began two years ago, The World Ensemble has published feature articles on topics with a global perspective, editorials, resources, and several hundred short news items from programs around the world.
 The WE has built regional communications networks through Associate Editors in five world regions (Africa, Asia, Europe, Latin America, North America) whose mission is not only to report the latest news, but also to build collegial connections among isolated programs that have (in most regions) little or no contact with one another.

 Inspired by the example of El Sistema in Venezuela, founded in 1975, these intensive youth orchestra programs, predominantly for young people in economically-struggling and socially-stressed communities, have proliferated around the world in the last decade.
 Each program develops its own pedagogy and curriculum, aligned with a set of common principles — El Sistema is not a franchise, but a collective inquiry into the personal and social development of youth through investment in ensemble music-making.

-Tricia Tunstall is the co-author, with Eric Booth, of Playing For Their Lives: The Global El Sistema Movement For Social Change Through Music (W.W.
-Norton, September 2016).
+Tricia Tunstall (Executive Editor) is the co-author, with Eric Booth, of Playing For Their Lives: The Global El Sistema Movement For Social Change Through Music.
 Also the author of Changing Lives: Gustavo Dudamel, El Sistema, and the Transformative Power of Music and Note By Note: A Celebration of the Piano Lesson, Tunstall is a leading advocate for the seminal importance of music and arts education in children’s development.
 With Eric Booth, she is the co-founder and editor of The Ensemble and The World Ensemble, newsletters for the North American and global Sistema communities.
 A graduate of Yale, Columbia University, and Boston University, she is a lifelong music educator and writer, she maintains a piano studio in the New York area.